Eastern University (United States)

-Eastern University (EU) is a private Christian university in St. Davids, Pennsylvania, with additional locations in Philadelphia and Harrisburg.
+Eastern University (EU) is a private Christian university located in St. Davids, Pennsylvania.
+Eastern has additional campus locations in Philadelphia and Ripley, West Virginia.
 The university offers undergraduate, graduate, and seminary programs.
-Eastern University is affiliated with the American Baptist Churches USA and has an interdenominational student body, faculty and administration.
+Eastern University is affiliated with the American Baptist Churches USA, and is the parent institution of the Palmer Theological Seminary.
+The university has an interdenominational student body, faculty and administration.

 History

 The university has its origins in the foundation of Eastern Baptist Theological Seminary in 1925 in Philadelphia by six Conservative Baptist pastors from the American Baptist Publication Society.
 In 1932, a collegiate department was founded.
 The school became a separate institution in 1952 and moved to its present St. Davids location, taking the name Eastern Baptist College.
 In 1972, it was renamed Eastern College.
 In 2001, the Pennsylvania Department of Education granted the institution university status and it was renamed Eastern University.
-In 2004, the institution's Board voted to acquire its previous parent institution and Eastern Baptist Theological Seminary became a subsidiary of Eastern University.
-The following year, the seminary changed its name to Palmer Theological Seminary in honor of its longest serving president, Gordon Palmer (1936–48).
+In 2004, the institution's board of trustees voted to acquire its previous parent institution and Eastern Baptist Theological Seminary became a subsidiary of Eastern University.
+The following year, the seminary's name was changed to Palmer Theological Seminary in honor of its longest serving president, Gordon Palmer (1936–48).

+In November 2022, the university added sexual orientation to its anti-discrimination policy, allowing the hiring of openly LGBT employees.
+Following this decision, its membership in the Council for Christian Colleges and Universities was revoked.